johncky/QFNtools/README.md

 2. weightings for efficient portfolios are output in csv.

 ### 2. Factor Analysis on Global Equities Indices using PCA
-In this section, I want to reconcile the fundamental driving force of global equity indices with real assets that represent flow/bullishness/risk-aversion.
+In this section, I want to reconcile factors of global equity indices with real assets that represent flow/bullishness/risk-aversion.
-For example, I want to know if there are effects from developed vs emerging markets?
-What commodities/currency/pairs can represent this effect?
+For example, if there a factor that represent the contrast of developed vs emerging markets, what commodities/currency/pairs can represent this effect?

 Key:
 - Perform PCA on indices return to find principal components that explains most variations in indices returns.
 Then construct eigen portfolios from those PCs.